atomisthq/docs/docs/developer/commands.md

 who invoked the command.

 Command listeners are asynchronous functions, returning a `Promise`.
-The value of the `Promise` should be an object with at least a `code` property, whose value is a `number`.
-If the value is `0` (zero), the command execution is considered successful.
-If it is non-zero, the command execution is considered unsuccessful.
+The `Promise` contains an object with at least a `code` property, whose value is a `number`.
+A code of zero means success.
+  If the code is non-zero, the
+command execution is considered unsuccessful.

 Armed with this information, we can write our command listener